 To assess the general education goal for information literacy, a research article critique and application paper is submitted on current research topics.

 To assess the general education goal for scientific reasoning, specific exam questions, determined by full time faculty, are used in each section of the course.

 The dietary analysis project is a cumulative assessment of course goals and is used to assess the general education goal for critical thinking.

 Reference, Resource, or Learning Materials to be used by Student:

-- The required textbook is selected by the full-time faculty teaching this course and is specified in the course syllabus.
-These details and others will be clarified in the course syllabus created by each instructor and distributed to each student upon enrollment and attendance in class.
+The required textbook is selected by the full-time faculty teaching this course and is specified in the course syllabus.
+These details and others as related to educational resources are clarified in the Course Syllabus created by each instructor and distributed to each student upon enrollment and attendance in class.

-- Dietary analysis application software that is supplied with the required textbook will be used by the student to analyze their personal eating habits and make suggestions for improvement.
-Individual instructors may also choose to use the software for other assignments.
+Dietary analysis technology supplied with the textbook will be used by the student to analyze their personal eating habits and make suggestions for improvement.
+Individual instructors may also choose to use these tools for other assignments.